Skip to main content

 Mounia Ziat

-Associate Professor, Information Design and Corporate Communication
+Associate Professor, Experience Design

 Currently, Ziat is working on two separate haptic research projects.
 The first is a Small Business Technology Transfer (STTR) project with Pison, a Boston-based manufacturer of wearable technology, and the U.S. Air Force.
 Known as MINOTAUR (Minimalist Operator Tactile Alerting for Universal Reconnaissance), the project supports the development of gesture-control wristbands for military use and is funded by grants totaling $750,000.